-Effective Fall 2016 for eligible new entering UCLA doctoral students for travel on or after September 19, 2016.
+Effective Fall for eligible new entering UCLA doctoral students for travel on or after the first day of Fall quarter.

-Effective July 2016 for eligible continuing UCLA doctoral students for travel on or after July 1, 2016.
+Effective July for eligible continuing UCLA doctoral students for travel on or after July 1 of the current fiscal year.

 (Information subject to revision.)

 To encourage eligible UCLA doctoral students to present their work and network at conferences in their field, to support travel associated with off-campus research and to enable students to take advantage of off-campus professional development opportunities.